“It’s hard to do the things I’ve set my mind to…”

 If you’re interested in finding out more about mindfulness meditation exercises, check out the article below.

 In the practice of mindfulness, it’s important to continue the practices.
 As those of us who have experienced it can realize, it’s not easy to maintain active control of your consciousness.
 In fact, it takes extensive training to get to the point where it comes naturally to utilize in daily life.

 Mindfulness Techniques in Practice

 However, researchers say that this brain energy can be restored once it is depleted.
-One study found that mindfulness exercises, when practiced for two weeks, does not deplete the brain’s energy.
+One study found that mindfulness exercises when practiced for two weeks, did not deplete the brain’s energy.
 Instead, the techniques work towards restoring it.